Published on July 21st, 2011 | by Karen Lee19

 When I made this fabric box with burlap, I used fusible web to stiffen the sides.
-But I wanted to find out what natural fabric stiffening methods would be like.
+But I wanted to find out what natural fabric stiffeners would be like.
 So I tried three stiffening methods using common household ingredients.

 I tested three ingredients for stiffening: Elmer’s Glue, cornstarch, and flour.
 Here’s what I found out: